(Pocket-lint) - Many gadgets these days come without a charger in the box, and that makes it more crucial than ever to pick the right one.

 - Good design

 Ugreen has done a great job of keeping its charger as small as possible here, and an equally impressive job of making sure that it doesn't cost too much.

 You can pick it up at an affordable price and be charging via USB-C without breaking the bank.
 The output it offers isn't as much as others, which means it's a better fit for phones than it is larger devices, but it's still more than enough for most uses.

 It's not the only power adapter on this list to offer this benefit, but the compact shape really does make it ideal for taking on the road.
 We've stuffed this plug in backpacks, suitcases, the car's glove compartment and, of course, the wall itself.
 It doesn't take up enough room to ever be a burden, and that's a big plus when it can still offer this level of power.

 - Total 100W output - or dual 50W

 - Cable offers charging from inaccessible outlets

 The cable can be a benefit or a drawback, depending on your needs.
-It adds bulk, especially if you're travelling.
-However, if you need access to a difficult outlet, it can be a lifesaver.
+It adds bulk, which is a bit of a nuisance if you're going to need to travel with it.

 Other products we considered